void

 Ottův slovník naučný,1891

-Německý Brod is mentioned by Švejk when thinking aloud about the appropriateness of calling people with animal names.
+Německý Brod is mentioned by Švejk when thinking aloud about the appropriateness of calling people by animal names.

 Background

-Německý Brod is the former name of Havlíčkův Brod, a town in Vysočina, 15 km from Lipnice (where this part of the novel were written).
+Německý Brod is the former name of Havlíčkův Brod, a town in Vysočina, 15 km from Lipnice (where this part of the novel was written).
 The town was renamed in 1945.

 Demography

-According to the 1910 census Německý Brod had 8,529 inhabitants of which 8,498 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Německý Brod had 8,529 inhabitants, of whom 8,498 (99 per cent) reported using Czech as their everyday language.
 The judicial district was okres Německý Brod, administratively it reported to hejtmanství Německý Brod.

 Source:Seznam míst v království Českém(1913)